draftedus/tangram/tree/README.md

 Tangram tree contains the code for training and making predictions on gradient boosted decision trees.

-Tree models consist of a bias and a series of trees.

 ## Tree Basics

 Before we go through an example prediction, lets cover some tree basics.
 In Tangram, a tree model is represented as a list of nodes.
 There are two types of nodes: